Harshith2255/Cube-Portal-Demo/README.md

 # Cube Portal Demo

-This project demonstrates a customer portal using React, Supabase for database management, and Unsplash API for fetching random images.
+This project demonstrates a responsive customer portal using React, Supabase for database management, and Unsplash API for fetching random images.
 The application is deployed on Vercel for preview and assessment purposes.

 ## Live Demo